Is it better to settle or fight an employment tribunal claim?

 As an example, within the last month I have had two cases in Tribunal at preliminary hearing stage, where potential complex discrimination claims carrying uncapped liability for the employer have been dismissed prior to the substantive work on the case being undertaken.
 In both cases, this has left my client, as the respondent, needing to only prepare for briefer hearings relating to capped unfair dismissal claims, thus substantially reducing their exposure in relation to legal costs and potential liability.

-Our team at Brachers was built upon a specific expertise in defending tribunal claims and we help employers by identifying the risks they face from the outset and putting in place a strategy for addressing these risks in a cost effective way.
+Our team at Brachers was built upon a specific expertise in defending employment tribunal claims and we help employers by identifying the risks they face from the outset and putting in place a strategy for addressing these risks in a cost effective way.
 The Tribunal framework provides the parties with a number of tools, such as preliminary hearings, which they can use to ensure that the case is managed justly and at proportionate cost.
 In all cases, we seek to utilise those tools to ensure that the overriding objective is met and that our clients’ costs are contained.
+Get in touch today, to discuss how we can help you.

 - News & Events